 We started this blog by explaining that a build-versus-buy decision spans multiple departments and stakeholders, and we gave the financial aspect the most weight when it comes to making the choice.
 There are certainly other factors that play a role in the decision, such as time to value, feature richness and risk, but ultimately, all of these aspects affect the total cost to build.

-For several of our prospects, the co-developed framework has been instrumental in finding an answer when faced with the question Do I Build or Do I Buy?
+For several of our prospects, the co-developed framework has been instrumental in finding an answer when faced with the question Should I Buy or Do I Build?

 If you want to find out what other aspects are influencing the build-versus-buy decision, check out our Build-Versus-Buy Guide here.